Gallery at Somes Sound | Bill Woodman 1939 - 2022

-Bill Woodman was born in Bangor Maine in 1939.
-Woodman joined the navy and served on the SS Timmerman and in Germany.
-Upon discharge, Woodman took the next bus to New York, knowing that was the place to start his cartooning career.
+Bill Woodman was born in Bangor, Maine, in 1939.
+He joined the US Navy in 1954, serving on the USS Timmerman, and later in West Germany.
+Upon his discharge in 1957, Woodman took the next bus to New York City, knowing that was the place to start his cartooning career.

-In 2000 Bill Woodman retired to Maine where he created cartoons but mainly practiced in his true love, plein air (outdoor) painting.
-Woodman passed away in Winter 2022.
+In 2000, Woodman retired to Maine where he continued making cartoons, but mainly practiced his true love, plein air (outdoor) painting.
+Woodman passed away in 2022